Tosin17/some-pure-functions/README.md

 # summarizeSerially (str :String) => newString :String
 There are several ways to solve this kind of problem.
 I prefer, minimizing state as much as possible, so I used the reduce function in this case to track the current and previous values of a string.
 Instead of for loops or nested for loops.

-This function favours readability of performance.
+This function favours readability over performance.

 Both functions are well commented.